-To reduce risks for tariff scheme, it will be necessary a deep knowledge of local situation in terms social and economic of communities in hinterland, as well about the local market on provision and installation of energy solutions in these areas.
+To reduce risks for tariff scheme, it will be necessary to have a deep knowledge of local situation in terms social and economic of communities in hinterland, as well about the local market on provision and installation of energy solutions in these areas.
 This information and data will reduce and avoid mistakes on considerations at time to build the electricity tariff scheme for hinterland.
+Taking the above into account the following rates and payment models have been developed for electricity, for water and for Telesur.